| Concepts: Key

 slightly behind.
 The trend for closing defects increases over time as open defects

+are fixed and verified.
+These trends depict a successful effort.
 If your trends deviate dramatically from these, they may indicate a problem

 and identify when additional resources need to be applied to specific areas

+of development or testing.
 When combined with the measures of test coverage, the defect analysis provides

 a very good assessment on which to base the test completion criteria.
+Several measures are used for assessing the performance behaviors of the target-of-test

 and for focusing on capturing data related to behaviors such as response time,